 If you have gum disease, your dentist may recommend periodontal flap surgery.
 It is commonly used to repair periodontal pockets, which are a result of inflammation and infection.
 This may cause the tissue surrounding your teeth to become unattached from the tooth, requiring repair.

-The Gum Flap Surgery Procedure
+Gum Flap Surgery in Ottawa: The Procedure

 To begin, we will numb the area with a local anesthetic so you won't feel any pain during the procedure.
 Your dentist will then use a scalpel to separate the gums from the teeth and then lift or fold them back in the form of a flap.